mdrain/dynalist-help/_articles/working-with-lists.md

 permalink: /working-with-lists/
 ---

 #### Opening list menu

-To see a list of all applicable actions, use the item menu.
+To see a list of all applicable actions, use the list menu.
 When you mouseover an item, a hamburger icon will show up in front of it.
 Click on it to open the menu.
-Alternatively, you can right click on the bullet point to achieve the same thing.
+Alternatively, you can right click on the bullet point to do the same thing.

 #### Change multiple lists at once